 What is an APAP Machine?

-APAP or automatic positive airway pressure is another type of PAP treatment given to patients suffering from sleep apnea or other such disorders.
+APAP or automatic positive airway pressure (also known as auto-titrating) is another type of PAP treatment given to patients suffering from sleep apnea or other such disorders.
 It is quite similar to the CPAP machine.

-It is a device used to treat Central or Obstructive Sleep Apnea.
-It delivers the air to the patient’s airways at a balanced rate for normal breathing.
+It is a device used to treat Central Sleep Apnea or Obstructive Sleep Apnea.
+It delivers the air to the patient’s airways at a balanced rate or on a breath to breath basis for normal breathing.